Skip to content

 Short answers, pulled from the story.

-The first Primetime Emmy Awards ceremony took place on the 25th of January 1949 at the Hollywood Athletic Club.
-Only six awards were presented that night and tickets cost five dollars.
+The first Primetime Emmy ceremony took place on the 25th of January 1949 at the Hollywood Athletic Club.
+Tickets cost $5 and only six awards were presented that night.

-What year did cable programs become eligible for the Primetime Emmy Awards?
+When did streaming shows become eligible for the Primetime Emmy Awards?

-How much does each Primetime Emmy statuette weigh and what materials is it made from?
+How much does a Primetime Emmy statuette weigh and what is it made of?

-Each Primetime Emmy statuette weighs six pounds twelve ounces and is made of copper nickel silver and gold.
-It takes five and a half hours to make one statue and winners in large teams can purchase their own trophy for an estimated four hundred dollars.
+Each Emmy statuette weighs six pounds and twelve ounces and is made of copper, nickel, silver, and gold.
+A single statuette takes five and a half hours to produce.